casper-network/docs-archive/technical-details/block-storage/global-state.md

 #### Numbers      <a id="ApplicationBinaryInterface(ABI)-Numbers"></a>

 * Unsigned integers are represented in the typical binary format, with little endian byte order
-* Signed integers are represented in the typical two's compliment binary format, with little endian byte order
+* Signed integers are represented in the typical two's complement binary format, with little endian byte order
 * 8-bit, 32-bit and 64-bit numbers are supported
 * Floating point numbers are not supported